-We use our website and newsletters to keep you informed.
-You can find our latest bit of news, an archive of our newsletters, and details about our upcoming events here.
+We use this website, our Facebook page, and newsletters to keep you informed.
+You can find our latest bit of news and an archive of our newsletters here.
 So, check back often and sign up to receive our newsletter in your email inbox.

 As Holidays Approach, Local Food Pantries See Increased Demand